-There is nothing more romantic than exploring a beautiful spot with someone who shares your love of nature and the outdoors.
+There is nothing more romantic than exploring a beautiful spot with someone who shares your love of nature and exploration.

 While this story was written for Valentine’s Day, any time it a good time to find romantic things to do in Florida.
 And there are plenty.